Anna Kornfeld Simpsonaksimpso at cs dot washington dot edu

 Seattle, WA 98195-2350

-I am a third year PhD student in the UW Security and Privacy Lab broadly interested in systems security.
+I am a PhD student in the UW Security and Privacy Lab broadly interested in systems security, preserving consumer privacy, and addressing security challenges for populations with unique threat models or limited technology availabilty.
 I am currently co-advised by Franzi Roesner and Yoshi Kohno.
 I am also a member of the UW Tech Policy Lab.
 I am supported by an NSF Graduate Research Fellowship.

 I received a B.S.E. summa cum laude in Computer Science with a certificate (similar to a minor) in Technology and Society in June 2014 from Princeton University, where I did a senior thesis under Ed Felten in Princeton's Security Research Group.
 At Princeton, I was an Undergraduate Fellow at the Center for Information Technology Policy.